stephanemartinw/responsible-wordpress-with-tachyons/README.md

 * it's so exciting and enriching to fully master the code of the site that is being built.
 * it's also gives the possibility to understand and integrate disliked features like accessibility !
 * time becomes available to work on essentials : content and user experience
-* ecodesign and responsible websites should become the norm and this approach seems to be a good compromise for building lightweight websites that consume less energy.
+* ecodesign and responsible websites should become the norm and this approach seems to be a good compromise for building responsible websites that consume less energy.

 I will be very happy to get your opinion and feedback about this experiment.